MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 ```

 Newer versions of Windows PowerShell are distributed as part of the Windows Management Framework
 (WMF).
 A specific version of the .NET Framework is required depending on the WMF version.
-Also note
-that the full version of the .NET Framework is required and the client version is not sufficient.
-To
+To upgrade
-upgrade to Windows PowerShell 5.1, see [Upgrading existing Windows PowerShell][]
+to Windows PowerShell 5.1, see [Upgrading existing Windows PowerShell][].

 ## Execution Policy